 “Fathers (Parents), do not provoke your children to anger by the way you treat them.
 Rather, bring them up with the discipline and instruction that comes from the Lord” (Ephesians 6:4).

-Firstly, how seriously are these quotes taken?
+Firstly, how seriously are these quotes taken by parents?
 Secondly, Scripture acknowledges that there are conditions under which a Biblical rule can be applied improperly.
 For example, according to Paul:

 “We know that the law is good if one uses it properly” (1 Timothy 1:8)

-The passages quoted at the beginning of this article provide examples of situations in which many children may be at risk of abuse at the hands of unscrupulous or hot-tempered parents, it is probably to be expected that some may selectively use only those passages that they interpret as instruction from God, which support their cruel or undisciplined actions or they may be prone to misread them.
-Who’s there to protect the child?
+The passages quoted at the beginning of this article provide examples of situations in which many children may be at risk of abuse at the hands of unscrupulous or hot-tempered parents.
+Some may selectively use only those passages that they interpret as instruction from God, which support their cruel or undisciplined actions or they may be prone to misread them.
+In those circumstances who’s there to protect the child?
 Should we simply collectively respond to the situation of unprotected children with: “Ah well, too bad; Scripture must be obeyed regardless”?
-Moreover some people do not understand that training is not synonymous with beating.
-Many animals are trained to do incredible things without ever being beaten.
-I think the life of children needs to be even better managed.
+And then some people do not understand that training is not synonymous with beating.